phpearth/docs/security/configuration.md

 Some of the limitations mentioned above can be avoided by using class constants.
 This should be used only for configuration values that never or very rarely change in certain application version.
-For example maximum number of elements shown per page and similar:
+For example, maximum number of elements shown per page and similar:

 ```php